OpenDataDSL/documentation/docs/knowledge/DateRules.md

 * Q - Quarter
 * M - Month
 * W - Week
+* B - Business Day
 * D - Day
 * h - Hour
 * m - Minute
 * s - Second

+#### Business Day
+Business days are Monday to Friday inclusive, so using T-1B on a Monday will return the previous Friday.

 ### Relative parts
 The relative parts always start with a number which represents the number of periods and then a period qualifier.